johanbook/docs/security/xss.md

 The best protection against XSS is to make sure all user input is sanitized and that no vulnerable data is stored in local storage or browser readable cookies.

+## XST

+There is something called Cross-Site Tracing (XST) where one uses a HTTP Track request to bypass the `httpOnly` attribute in a cookie.
+To protect against XST, make sure Track requests are disabled (especially from JavaScript).